FlipsideCrypto/avalanche-models/models/__overview__.md

 {% docs __overview__ %}

-# Welcome to the Flipside Crypto Avalanche C-Chain Models Documentation!
+# Welcome to the Flipside Crypto Avalanche Models Documentation!

 ## **What does this documentation cover?**
 The documentation included here details the design of the Avalanche tables and views available via [Flipside Crypto.](https://flipsidecrypto.xyz/) For more information on how these models are built, please see [the github repository.](https://github.com/FlipsideCrypto/avalanche-models)